Mandarin Cooking Challenge: don’t try this at homeSeptember 10, 2012

 Verdict: Fairly successful, if a little sweet for my taste.
 However, substituting the only liqueur I had in the cupboard – Drambuie – for Grand Marnier worked a treat, but I’m really here to rant aren’t I…

-Verdict: DON’T believe what you read.
-Gelatin recipes are never accurate.
+Verdict: Gelatin recipes can be quite tricky, so follow them accurately.
 First attempt – a runny mess – couldn’t be rescued.
-Second attempt (while the Calypso dancers waited patiently) produced a stiffer wobble, but the mandarin marmalade topping quickly dissolved the two layers of jelly.
+Second attempt (while the Calypso dancers waited patiently) produced a stiffer wobble, but the mandarin marmalade topping (and blood orange sauce) I added quickly dissolved the two layers of jelly.

 CAKE: MANDARIN and ALMOND TORTE with CHOCOLATE GANACHE (a variation of Claudia Roden’s flourless Orange and Almond Cake using mandarin marmalade)